 I lived in the Inner South West of Sydney for 25 years till March 2008.
 For all of my life up until 2004 I was single and basically unattached.
 Then I met Kelly Jandik while giving a talk to the Ryde Underwater Club.

 On Saturday 26 May 2007 Kelly and I got married.
 She is also a very experienced diver (including deep wrecks off Sydney) and we share a huge amount of common interests, including shipwrecks, underwater photography, four wheel driving and camping.
 We were married above Bare Island, our favourite dive site.
 I have added some photos of our wedding to our Club's web site.
 (Click on this and select the Photo Gallery from the left menu.
 In March 2008 we moved from Tempe to Kareela in "The Shire" to a house we had owned for three years.
+We separated in early 2019.

 |Kelly and I on our friend Mark Ridsdale's yacht|